• Skip to primary navigation

 They don't speak the German language.
 Their language is a Pennsylvania Dutch/German dialect.
 True, there are a lot of German words mixed in with the PA Dutch.
 But Amish kids are taught to read and write in English, not German.
 So they aren't usually very good at reading the German Bible.

 The Pennsylvania Dutch/German language that they speak is not a written language.
 However, some of the Amish have translated the New Testament into PA Dutch, and I tried to read it once.
-But even though I grew up speaking PA Dutch, it was rather difficult to read their translation.
+However, even though I grew up speaking PA Dutch, it was rather difficult to read their translation.

 Do the Amish Read the Bible?